Overview of Moomoo, Citi Self Invest, and Wealthfront

 - Social networking

-Wealthfront and Citi Self Invest do not have any desktop software.
+Wealthfront and Citi Self Invest do not offer desktop software.

 Winner: Moomoo